 In cases where we are appointed as executors jointly with third parties our charges will have to be approved by them and they will have the same right to ask the Legal Ombudsman to get involved in the very unlikely event of a dispute.

-At the beginning of your matter, we will give you an estimate of our likely charges for the work we are being asked to undertake.
+At the beginning of your matter, we will give you an estimate of our likely probate fees for the work we are being asked to undertake.
 This can be quite difficult because there are a host of variables which can affect this time we have to spend on the matter.
-As the estate progresses, it is sometimes necessary to revise our estimate, but we will always agree any increase with the executors before embarking on unanticipated work.
+As the Estate progresses, it is sometimes necessary to revise our estimate, but we will always agree any increase with the executors before embarking on unanticipated work.